feelpp/feelpp-book/QuickReference/Mesh/iterators.md

 | WorldComm | worldComm(range_t) | returns the WorldComm associated to the entities set |

 ## Create a new range
 A range can be also build directly by the user.
 This customized range is stored in a std container which contains the c++ references of entity object.
-We use boost::reference_wrapper for store these reference and avoid copy of mesh data.
+We use boost::reference_wrapper for take c++ references and avoid copy of mesh data.
 All entities enumerated in the range must have same type (elements,faces,edges,points).
-Below we have an example of range building represent all active elements in mesh for the current partition (i.e. identical to elements(mesh)).
+Below we have an example which select all active elements in mesh for the current partition (i.e. identical to elements(mesh)).
 ```cpp
 auto mesh = ...;
 // define reference entity type